-Atypical Lyme Rash in Children: A Case That Evolved Over Time
+Atypical Lyme Rash in Children: When the Rash Changes Over Time

-Atypical Lyme rash children can make early diagnosis challenging—especially when the rash does not resemble the classic bull’s-eye pattern.
+An atypical Lyme rash in children can make early diagnosis challenging—especially when the rash does not resemble the classic bull’s-eye pattern.

 Case reports highlight how Lyme disease may present in unexpected ways.
 In a report by Banadyha and colleagues, an 11-year-old girl developed multiple evolving rashes before a classic erythema migrans lesion appeared.